 Bob DeAngelis - Executive Managing Director Bob DeAngelis, a 25+ year commercial finance industry veteran specializing in the consumer product and retail industries.
 Prior to joining Tiger, Bob was a principal partner and managing director at Crystal Capital and Back Bay Capital, serving as the firm's Chief Investment Officer and co-head of loan administration and portfolio management functions.
 Earlier in his career, Bob spent 13 years as part of the executive management team that, in 1993, founded GBFC, the specialty retail finance company which was later sold to BankBoston and ultimately became Bank of America's secured retail-lending platform.
 The retail lending unit of BofA is still considered one of the largest secured lending platforms in the country.
 Bob began his career at Shawmut Bank's asset-based lending and asset recovery group.
 He holds a BS degree from the University of Connecticut school of business.

 Jeff Tanenbaum - President, Remarketing Services For 25 years, Jeff Tanenbaum has managed and implemented asset disposition solutions for financial institutions, insolvency professionals, Fortune 1000 companies and small businesses.
 Prior to joining Tiger in 2010, Tanenbaum served as both executive and auctioneer at two national auction/liquidation firms.
 During his time at those firms, Tanenbaum oversaw live and online auction sales of nearly $1 billion of machinery, technological equipment, furnishings, collectibles, wholesale inventories and real property.
-He studied business at the University of Southern California and received his Certified Auctioneers Institute (CAI) designation at Indiana University through the National Auctioneers Association.
+He studied business at the University of Southern California and is active in the Industrial, National and Southern California Auctioneers Associations.

-Ana Leon - Vice President of Operations Ana Leon has over 20 years' experience in all aspects of liquidations and merchandise valuations.
+Ana Leon - Director of Operations Ana Leon has over 20 years' experience in all aspects of liquidations and merchandise valuations.
 Her expertise includes all operational aspects of liquidations including bid valuation, budgeting, and on-site supervision.
 She has held positions including store manager and district supervisor.

 John Cronin - Directorof Planning and Analysis John Cronin has over 18 years' experience in the liquidation and appraisal businesses and has participated as lead analyst in many large, complex retail store closing events and asset appraisal projects.
 Prior to joining Tiger, Cronin was a senior financial analyst at two competing liquidation/appraisal practices.
 He holds a degree in Management from Providence College and received his MBA from the F.W.
 Olin Graduate School of Business at Babson College.